SIDN/hadoop-provisioning-manager/README.md

 # SIDN Labs Hadoop Provisioning

-The master branche is used for active development and may not be stable.
-Download releases for stable builds.

 SIDN Labs Hadoop Provisioning Manager is a set of tools to make is easier to deploy a Big Data analytics cluster.
 The analytics cluster has support for well known components.

 - Apache Hadoop